-- Generally applies to non-direct service delivery and/or to universal or low-intensity service delivery. - For organisations funded by a participating Queensland Government department (excluding Queensland Health), self-assessment may also apply where the level of departmental investment falls within a set threshold, as outlined in Part 4.
+- Generally applies to non-direct service delivery and/or to universal, low-intensity or lower-risk service delivery. - For organisations funded by a participating Queensland Government department (excluding Queensland Health), self-assessment may also apply where the level of departmental investment falls within a set threshold, as outlined in Part 4.